I live in rural northwest Pennsylvania and in my house we heat and cook with wood and coal for about 8 months out of the year.

 Often the weather is very cold only in the morning and in the evening and fires do not need to be going all day.
 So that makes for starting two and sometimes three fires a day in the same stove.

-When the weather is cold or rainy it can be a challenge to know how long or how hot or how many stoves need to be fired.
+When the weather is cold and rainy during the spring, it can be a difficult to know how long or how hot or how many stoves need to be fired.

 When I first started to heat with wood it took me about three full years to understand all the variables in stove operation, in the weather, in my house and in my own personality and character.